 Without freezing, they will stay fresh for about five days.

-All you have to do is thaw and eat at room temperature, or you can heat it up if you prefer it that way.
+You can thaw and eat it at room temperature or heat it up if you prefer it that way.

 More Baked Recipes You'll Love